shawkui/shawkui.github.io/_pages/about.md

 Projects and Awards
 ======
+* Best Poster Award in The 3rd Doctoral & Postdoctoral Academic Forum
+* 2023 Guo Tai Jun An Scholarship
 * 2023 Duan Yong Ping Travel Award
 * AIRS Talent of Ph.D.
 Research Program of Academic Year of 2020-2021